Alluxio/alluxio/docs/Running-Hadoop-MapReduce-on-Tachyon.md

 ## Using Hadoop 1.x

-If running a Hadoop 1.x cluster, ensure that the `hadoop/conf/core-site.xml` file in your Hadoop installation `conf` directory has the following properties added:
+If running a Hadoop 1.x cluster, ensure that the `core-site.xml` file in your Hadoop installation `conf` directory has the following properties added:

 ```xml
 <property>